 Raltegravir (Isentress), formerly known as MK-0518, is the first licensed integrase inhibitor.
 It was given marketing approval in the US in 2007 and in Europe in early 2008 for use by treatment-experienced people.
-Raltegravir’s approval was based upon the results from the BENCHMRK I and II studies that showed it had a durable anti-HIV effect in people with limited treatment options.
+Raltegravir’s approval was based upon the results from the BENCHMRK 1 and 2 studies that showed it had a durable anti-HIV effect in people with limited treatment options.

 Raltegravir’s approval for use in antiretroviral-experienced people was based upon the results from the BENCHMRK 1 and 2 studies that demonstrated a durable anti-HIV effect in people with limited treatment options.
 The STARTMRK clinical studies demonstrated the drug's safety and efficacy in treatment-naive individuals and in 2009, raltegravir was approved for use as a first-line regimen.

 In treatment-naive patients, the second part of Protocol 004, a dose-ranging phase II study exploring raltegravir’s safety and efficacy, reported durable and potent antiretroviral activity at weeks 24 and 48.
-The study arms looked at raltegravir vs efavirenz, both against a treatment background of tenofovir and lamivudine. [ref]
+The study arms looked at raltegravir vs efavirenz, both against a treatment background of tenofovir disoproxil fumarate and lamivudine.
+(Markowitz, 2007)

 Raltegravir (Isentress) is available in 400mg or 600mg tablets and standard dosing is one 400mg tablet taken twice a day or two 600mg tablets taken once a day.

 Raltegravir can be taken with or without food.
 As with all anti-HIV drugs, it is important to take the drug as prescribed in order to maintain the right level of the drug in the blood.
 If blood levels of the drug fall too low, resistance to raltegravir can develop and this may affect future treatment options.